devabe/docker-java8-cups/README.md

-# Oracle Java 8 image
+# Oracle Java 8 image with cups pdf installed

 This image is built to include latest version of Oracle JDK 8.
 It is based on [phusion/baseimage](https://registry.hub.docker.com/u/phusion/baseimage/) , so it inherts all goodies from it.